- Follow these steps to avoid getting sent to spam:

 Ensure Proper Inbox Placement with Testing & Monitoring

-You should be testing deliverability before sending.
+You should be testing deliverability before sending, not just when something goes wrong.
 Tools like GlockApps and MailTester help check inbox placement, and setting up seed lists lets you see if your emails land in the Inbox, Promotions, or Spam folder.

-A/B testing different subject lines, sender names, and content formats over time can help you optimize deliverability even more and avoid getting hit with those spam filters.
+A/B testing different subject lines, sender names, and content formats regularly can help you optimize deliverability even more and avoid getting hit with those spam filters.
+Small tweaks compound, so treat this as a continuous process rather than a one-time fix.

-Bonus: The Deliverability Tactics Your Competitors Aren’t Using
+Bonus: Deliverability Tactics Worth Adding to Your Routine

 A few bonus tactics to boost deliverability and avoid triggering those spam filters include: